senzing-garage/connector-neo4j/README.md

 1. :pencil2: Edit configuration

-    Before running the application the configuration must be changed.
+    There are two ways to pass configuration to the connector.
+Through a configuration file and with command line parameters.

+    Lets first look at the configuration file.
 The configuration file is found at `target/conf/neo4jconnector.properties`.
+The steps to set it up follow.

     1. Locate the G2 ini file.
 It can generally be found in the project path as `/home/<user>/senzing/etc/G2Module.ini` where `user` is the user account.
 See the [Quick Start Guide](https://senzing.zendesk.com/hc/en-us/articles/115002408867-Quickstart-Guide) for further information.
     1. Open `target/conf/neo4jconnector.properties` in an editor.